Protein How Much Do I Need?

 Confidence that our food choices benefit us is absolutely essential.

-Then I placed multiple linked references and resources at the end.
+To build even more confidence, I placed multiple linked references and resources at the end for you to read or share.

 Also important is to note if the study is current.

-Broad Claims of High Protein Having a Negative Impact are Unfounded.
+Broad Claims of High Meat Consumption Having a Negative Impact are Unfounded.

 This includes building blocks we cannot make.
 We must consume them.